atreynolds36/GTNexus-Mobile/README.md

 the updated www folder (www folder holds all of the source code for a web based app).
 Now, all you have to do is run  -> `cordova build` from the command prompt and the app will be rebuilt with the new changes.

+More information on Phone Gap can be found from their [installation guide] (http://docs.phonegap.com/en/edge/index.html)

 ### Using the To-Do List App